FlexBE/flexbe_behavior_engine/README.md

 # FlexBE Behavior Engine

 FlexBE is a high-level behavior engine coordinating the capabilities of a robot in order to solve complex tasks.
-Behaviors are modeled as hierarchical state machines where states correspond to active actions and transitions describe the reaction to outcomes.
+Behaviors are modeled as hierarchical state machines (HFSM) where states correspond to active actions and transitions describe the reaction to outcomes.
 Main advantage over similar approaches is the good operator integration and an intuitive user interface.
 Besides executing behaviors in full autonomy, the operator can restrict execution of certain transitions or trigger them manually.
-Furthermore, it is even supported to modify the whole structure of a behavior during its execution without restarting it.
+Furthermore, FlexBE supports modifying the whole structure of a behavior during its execution without restarting it.
 The user interface features a runtime control interface as well as a graphical editor for state machines.

 Please refer to the FlexBE Homepage ([flexbe.github.io](http://flexbe.github.io)) for further information, tutorials, application examples, and much more.